 Core Values: Mission Statement

-Purpose for trading: my trading will fit in with my core values in life to live a complete and fulfilled life serving my family and my community in my world.
+The purpose of trading: my trading will fit in with my core values in life to live a complete and fulfilled life serving my family and my community in my world.
 That’s very simple just a one-sentence statement to help me keep my vision in front of me so that I don’t lose sight of it.

-Foundational Components of plan:
+Foundational Components of the plan:

 I am going to trade Monday through Friday 8 a.m.
-And 8:30 everyday I’m going to spend 30 minutes a day 5 days a week trading I’m going to be looking at the weekly and daily time frames.
+And 8:30 every day I’m going to spend 30 minutes a day 5 days a week trading I’m going to be looking at the weekly and daily time frames.
 I am looking to hold trades for 3 days up to 3 months.
 With a target of 300 to 1000 pips and a risk to reward of minimum 1 to 1.